Campagnolo Retrospective ca. 1950 - 1990

 until it was replaced by the C Record Delta, above.

-Deltas had fabulous stopping power and modulation;
+Deltas had good stopping power and excellent modulation;

 probably the handsomest brakes ever designed.